 If you are visiting a site of which you already have a saved password in LogMeOnce, a window pops up asking for the confirmation to login directly to the site using the saved password.
 Click on it, and you will be automatically logged in, an advantageous feature when you hate to enter credentials again and again.

-So, these are some of the best password manager of 2018.
+So, these are some of the best password manager.
 Some of the above-stated ones are premium ones, i.e. paid , but each of them is worth the money you are investing in it.
 However, still if you got any doubts, you can always ask us in the comment section.
 While some Password Manager might seem inappropriate in the list as per your need, do let us know if you have better suggestions.